Aggravation (album): Background and music

-Following the release of 1989's Treponem Pal and accompanying touring, the band's bassist Stephane Cressend replaced Alain Ferguson in April 1990 and the band started recording Aggravation in Artag Studio in Zurich.
+Following the release of 1989's Treponem Pal and accompanying touring, the band's bassist Stephane Cressend replaced Alain Ferguson in April 1990 and the band started recording Aggravation in Artag Studio in Zürich.
 Drummer David LeBrun left the band during the sessions; as a result, Celtic Frost drummer Stephen Priestly filled in for the recording sessions.
 The album was co-produced by Voco Fauxpas and mixed by former Swans member Roli Mosimann, the latter known for his work with The Young Gods, The The and Celtic Frost.
 Joining the band at the end of the recording sessions, Didier Serbourdin performed on the track "Out With No Flag."

 Aggravation features elements from hardcore punk, industrial music, metal and thrash metal.
 The tracks "Rest Is War" and "What Does It Mean" were compared to the works of Foetus, while Neves' vocals on "Love" drew comparisons to Swans vocalist Michael Gira.